Outsourcing Case Studies: Lessons Learned From Successful and Failed Outsourcing

 Despite its promising start, PatientDox’s downfall was due to its outsourcing case.
 Unfortunately, none of its co-founders had a software engineering or technical background, which led them to outsource.

-Further, PatientDox faced competition against other healthcare technology companies.
+Further, PatientDox faced competition from other healthcare technology companies.
 Its poor outsourcing strategies, market changes, and stiff competition contributed to its unexpected demise.

 Lessons Learned From This Outsourcing Case Study: Outsource non-core functions to a reputable service provider so that you can focus on your core operations.
 Always work within budget and prioritize your customers’ needs.